therealjumbo/dotfiles/README.md

 5. Each file in `./usr-bin/` is symlinked into `/usr/local/bin/`

+6. In order for the default shell change to take effect, you must logout and log back in

 ## Notes
 Other things to setup (optional) after this runs:
 * system proxy